 How many World Cup 2026 host cities are there?

-There are 16 2026 World Cup host cities.
+A total of 16 cities will host the 2026 World Cup.
 Eleven are in the USA, three in Mexico and two in Canada.
+However, the World Cup will be organised in a regional format and not country-by-country.

 - Western Division: Vancouver (Canada), Guadalajara (Mexico), Seattle, San Francisco and Los Angeles (all USA).